Taskmaster (TV series): International versions

+Horne has said, as of November 2024, that he has been in discussions to try again at a US version, with Davies and himself as the hosts.

+A German version featuring Atze Schröder as the Taskmaster and Carsten van Ryssen was commissioned by RTL in 2017; two episodes were recorded but not broadcast.

 Related media

 Books

 A tie-in book, Taskmaster — 200 Extraordinary Tasks for Ordinary People, was written by Alex Horne and published by Penguin Random House on 6 September 2018.

 Task 185 in the book provided the latitude and longitude of a Buckinghamshire park, with instructions to meet there at midday on 14 September 2019 for a picnic and Taskmaster tour.
 The event was attended by around 1,800 people, with Horne himself present to show attendees filming locations from the show.

 In September 2019, a paperback edition was published, with 20 new tasks.
 As well as writing additional tasks, Horne removed the expiration date of 31 December 2019 where it appeared, and replaced tasks that had a set completion date.

-In September 2021, a new book titled Bring Me The Head Of The Taskmaster — 101 Next-level Tasks (and Clues) that Will Lead One Ordinary Person to Some Extraordinary Taskmaster Treasure was released.
+In September 2021, a new book titled Bring Me The Head of the Taskmaster — 101 Next-level Tasks (and Clues) that Will Lead One Ordinary Person to Some Extraordinary Taskmaster Treasure was released.
 It offered readers the chance to win a real-world Taskmaster prize.

+Horne co-wrote An Absolute Casserole: The Taskmaster Compendium alongside Jack Bernhardt, who co-hosts Taskmaster: The People's Podcast and maintains statistics on the series.
+The book was released in November 2024 and was intended to provide "statistics, tidbits, and secrets" associated with the show in anticipation of its 10-year anniversary.